-I am an associate professor of political science at the ‘Institut de sciences politiques Louvain-Europe’ at the UCLouvain (Louvain-la-Neuve, Belgium).
-Before joining the UCLouvain in 2010, I was a Research Fellow of the Belgian National Fund for Scientific Research (FWO) at the University of Leuven, where I graduated in 2008.
+I am a professor of political science at the ‘Institut de sciences politiques Louvain-Europe’ at the UCLouvain (Louvain-la-Neuve, Belgium).
+I am also a visiting professor at the European Political and Governance Studies Department at the College of Europe.

 My research and teaching focus on European Union politics and institutions.
 More in particular, my research interests include the EU’s external relations, EU environmental policy, inter- and intra-institutional relations in the EU, international environmental politics, principal-agent modeling, and comparative research methods.

 My work has appeared in several academic journals, including Journal of European Public Policy, International Environmental Agreements, Environmental Policy and Governance, Perspectives on European Politics and Society, and Journal of European Integration.

 I am also the author of four academic books:

 - ‘The EU as International Environmental Negotiator’ (Ashgate, 2011), which studies internal EU decision-making processes in the context of multilateral environmental negotiations,